regoclint/prac/Notes.md

 Abstract class is so that no object can be created of it and you can have common functions defined so that inherited classes can reuse.
-Abstract classes can have abstract functions which will have no body so the inherited classes must define it
+Abstract classes can have abstract functions which will have no body so the inherited classes must define it When abstract class and when interface - abstract class when you have common functions also, interfaces when function names/process only might be same not function definitions

 Singleton - Creational
 - static getInstance and synchronise to prevent multiple initial creations